 This is a scheduled call where the sales rep and prospects have agreed to have a business discussion.
-It may be the telephonic call or face to face discussion that allows the seller to present the product or service to the prospect.
+It may be an appointment setting for telephonic call or face to face discussion that allows the seller to present the product or service to the prospect.

 4. Follow up Call

 This is an activity to monitor the progress of the customer journey towards your product or service.
 This is a very crucial stage of the sales funnel which most of the sales reps miss.
 You can measure the lead’s position through this call for your products and services.
 Also, you will have an opportunity to nurture prospects.